garris/BackstopJS/README.md

 ## News

-**Backstop 6.0.1 -- now with Playwright engine!**   Many thanks to our friend @FrostyShosty who came out of nowhere and made it happen!
+**Backstop 6.3.2 -- now with support for Node 20** Many thanks to @dgrebb for this doozy of a maintainance release!

 **EmberJS users** -- check out our ember-backstop test helper! https://github.com/garris/ember-backstop